lorenhx/CortexXSOAR-OpenAI-API-Integration-IncidentGenerator/README.md

 ## Instructions
-Use the yml file to import the integration in the XSOAR
+Use the yml file to import the integration in the XSOAR.
+To generate alerts, run the command !RED-start in the war room